nstevens/androidguide/GeneralAndroidTemplates&Education.md

     }
 ```

+* We originally had `minSdkVersion 15` & `targetSdkVersion 19` based on our [analysis of current android versions](https://github.com/nstevens/androidguide/blob/master/EarlyAndroidAppDecisions%26Goals.md#our-app-will-support-android-403-api-15-and-above).
+If you want to use new material design features available in Android 5.0+, you must set the `targetSdkVersion` to `21` ([more details](MaterialDesign.md)).

 * Handy resource to find the correct string when adding a new dependency: [gradleplease.appspot.com](http://gradleplease.appspot.com/)

 * Gradle plugin to discover dependency updates: [github](https://github.com/ben-manes/gradle-versions-plugin)